top of page

 Spices

-The foundation of kitchari is the moong beans, rice, and ghee, but the spices are its soul.
-When using combinations of spices and herbs, you can not only make your meal delicious, but you can ensure proper digestion, assimilation, and elimination incorporating their medicinal qualities and properties
+The foundation of kitchari is made up of moong beans, rice, and ghee, but the spices are its soul.
+When using combinations of spices and herbs, you can not only make your meal delicious, but you can also ensure proper digestion, assimilation, and elimination, incorporating their medicinal qualities and properties

-Ayurveda’s foundation is in the five great elements (ether, air, fire, water, and earth), which are understood by ten opposite qualities (gunas) found in our environments: hot-cold, wet-dry, heavy-light, mobile-stable, etc. The three doshas or constitutions (Vata, Pitta, and Kapha) are combinations of the elements and can be controlled or changed by the use of opposite qualities to reduce their natures.
-All spices and herbs have these energetic qualities along with biomedical actions that can affect and treat a specific dosha, bringing balance and harmony.
+Ayurveda’s foundation is in the five elements (ether, air, fire, water, and earth), which are understood by ten opposite qualities (gunas) found in our environments: hot-cold, wet-dry, heavy-light, mobile-stable, etc. The three doshas or constitutions (Vata, Pitta, and Kapha) are combinations of the elements and can be controlled or changed by the use of opposite qualities to reduce their natures.
+All spices and herbs possess these energetic qualities, along with biomedical actions that can affect and treat a specific dosha, thereby bringing balance and harmony.

-Most spice blends start with a foundation of fennel, coriander, and cumin because of their essential digestive and assimilation qualities.
-Add other specific spices based on their tastes and medicinal qualities to further balance your constitution and target individual concerns and conditions.
+Most spice blends begin with a foundation of fennel, coriander, and cumin due to their essential digestive and assimilation properties.
+Add other specific spices based on their individual tastes and medicinal qualities to balance your constitution further and address particular concerns and conditions.

 When choosing spices and herbs, start with the base spices above and then consider the following: The Vata dosha requires warmth, wetness, heaviness, and stability, so consider using cardamom, basil, and rosemary.
-The Pitta dosha needs coolness, dryness, heaviness, and stability, so you could choose dill and/ or mint.
+The Pitta dosha requires coolness, dryness, heaviness, and stability, so you could choose dill and/or mint.
 The Kapha dosha requires more heat, dryness, lightness, and mobility, so use fenugreek, cinnamon, and ginger.
 There are, of course, many more spices and herbs to consider.
 Depending on your preferences and possible needs.

-Ayurveda believes that all disease and disharmony start with digestion, so making an individualized spice blend is not only an inexpensive way to start affecting fundamental health concerns but is a way to introduce holistic health and medicine naturally and deliciously into your life.
+Ayurveda believes that all disease and disharmony originate from improper digestion, so creating an individualized spice blend is not only an inexpensive way to address fundamental health concerns but also a way to introduce holistic health and medicine naturally and deliciously into your life.

-It is recommended and preferable when using spices to first cook them, in whatever fat you are using, releasing the essential oils.
+It is recommended and preferable to first cook spices in the fat you are using, releasing their essential oils.
 For instance, when making kitchari or a stir-fry, place the fat in the pan and cook the spices in that fat for a minute or two before adding the other foods.
-Using spices and herbs after cooking is fine and good practice, but cooking them will increase their medicinal attributes.
+Using spices and herbs after cooking is fine and a good practice, but cooking them will enhance their medicinal properties.

 Kitchari for Cleansing

-When considering a cleanse, it is imperative to find how cleansing affects blood sugar levels.
+When considering a cleanse, it is essential to understand how it affects blood sugar levels.
 Many cleanses over-purify the body by resorting to drinking only water, vinegar, infusions of pungent spices, juices, or consuming only vegetables.
 This can strain and deplete blood sugar reserves, making you really hungry and irritable, and possibly bringing on a low‑blood-sugar headache.
 The goal is to shift the body toward fat metabolism, which does not happen when under stress.

-The goal of any effective cleanses to convince the body and the cells to burn stored fat and release toxins naturally.
+The goal of any effective cleanse is to encourage the body and its cells to burn stored fat and release toxins naturally.
 During a kitchari cleanse, you are eating a complete protein three meals a day, so there is no starvation response, which in turn does not create stress or anxiety, and your body will process and burn more fat for optimal health.

-Kitchari provides solid nourishment in the form of a complete protein that keeps the blood sugar stable while allowing the body to devote energy to healing.
+Kitchari provides solid nourishment in the form of a complete protein, which keeps blood sugar stable while allowing the body to devote energy to healing.
 You can safely subsist on kitchari anytime to build vitality and strength, as it helps balance all three doshas.

 Comments